vkit-x/pywhlobf-website/docs/quick-tour/introduction.md

 ## What is this project?

 `pywhlobf` specializes in safeguarding your valuable source code and helping you secure your intellectual property.
-It does so by converting your `.py` Python source code into a compiled shared library, which is a `.so` file on Linux/macOS or a `.pyd` file on Windows.
+It does so by converting your `.py` Python source code into a compiled shared library, which is a `.so` file in Linux/macOS or a `.pyd` file in Windows.
 By doing so, you can distribute your compiled code to others while keeping your source implementation confidential.

 ## How do I get started?